- Create an experiment to upload the data

-In order to upload fresh data to Cytobank, you must first create an experiment.
-This can be done from the inbox, which is where you will be after logging in.
+Before uploading data, you must register a Cytobank account on the Cytobank server.
+In order to upload fresh data to the Cytobank platform, you must first create an experiment.
+This can be done from the Experiment Manager, which is where you land after logging in.

-A new experiment can also be created at any time from the Experiments menu in the Cytobank navigation bar.
+A new experiment can also be created at any time from the Experiments menu next to the Cytobank logo on the top.

 After clicking to create the experiment, you can choose files to upload in multiple ways:

 - Drag and drop your files to the upload interface.